Just on Time: Token-Level Early Stopping for Diffusion Language Models: Experiments

-\Cref{tab:sweep} confirms that \textsc{Jot} maintains robust performance across a range of hyperparameter configurations.
-Lower thresholds ($\tau_{\max} = 60$) trade more accuracy for speed, while higher thresholds ($\tau_{\max} = 120$) often exceed baseline quality with more modest speedups.
+\Cref{tab:sweep} confirms that \JOT maintains robust performance across a range of hyperparameter configurations.
+Lower thresholds ($\tau_{\max} = 60$) trade more accuracy for speed, while higher thresholds ($\tau_{\max} = 120$) approach baseline quality with more modest speedups.
+Inspecting mean confidence across diffusion steps (\cref{app:dynamics}) shows why this ordering holds: conservative settings ($\tau_{\max} \geq 30$) let the model finalize obvious context tokens immediately while preserving a reasoning phase whose confidence trajectory mirrors full decoding, whereas aggressive settings truncate that phase---the mechanism behind the degradation in \cref{tab:threshold_ablation}.
 The configuration $(\tau_{\max}, \gamma, D) = (90, 0.5, 8)$ provides a balanced default, but practitioners can adjust based on their accuracy-speed priorities.
-This stability reduces the need for extensive task-specific tuning, making the method practical for deployment across diverse applications.
+This stability reduces the need for task-specific tuning, making the method practical for deployment across diverse applications.